 For cross-network paths to be visible, you must:

-- Use Google Ads conversion tracking
+- Use Google Ads or Google Analytics 4 (GA4) conversion tracking

 Best practices for cross-account conversion tracking